Frequently Asked Questions

 You can always bring your class syllabus, so you can review, but more importantly…. since we’ll be practicing outside, we recommend bringing a water bottle.
 There are water fountains for you to fill it up before or after class and during the break.
-As you know, Tucson gets purdy darn hot… so stay hydrated!
+As you know, Tucson gets pretty darn hot… so stay hydrated!

 What will I learn in class?

 Your lovely teachers and membership coordinators will have copies of the moves (aka “syllabus”) on hand for you to take home.
 Or, you can view a list of the casino combinations taught at the club here: ritmoslatinos.org/rueda-de-casino.
 (Just a heads up, this is neither an updated nor comprehensive list.
 The one available in class is the most accurate one.)

 During the first couple weeks of class, there will be an email signup sheet.
 Make sure to write your name and email on there to get updates on Ritmos Latinos events, your class announcements, information about extra practices and any salsa-related news.

 I don’t want email updates anymore; what do I do?

 If you find yourself getting emails you don’t want, just reply to the email and let us know!

 Yes and no. We can only issue a refund for cash or check payments within the first 2 weeks of class.
 Payments made online are non-refundable, but we can defer the payment to another semester up to a year later.
 We apologize for the inconvenience.